-Cash held by the Corporation decreased by approximately \$78,000 as a result of accounts receivable amounts uncollected at year end.
-The Net OPEB Liability and Net Pension Liability, included in long-term liabilities, decreased by approximately \$231,000 primarily due to new actuarial valuations of the West Virginia PERS and Retirement Health Benefit Trust Fund.
-Deferred Outflows decreased and Deferred Inflows increased due to changes related to the adoption of GASB 75.
+Cash held by the Corporation increased by approximately \$115,000 as a result of accounts receivable amounts collected that were due from the year end.
+The Net OPEB Liability and Net Pension Liability, included in long-term liabilities, decreased by approximately \$109,000 primarily due to new actuarial valuations of the West Virginia PERS and Retirement Health Benefit Trust Fund.
+Deferred Outflows decreased and Deferred Inflows increased due to changes in the actuarial valuations as well.

-Grant income increased approximately \$16,000.
-Operating expenses for the fiscal year decreased by approximately \$53,000.
+WV Public Defender Services Grant revenue increased approximately \$5,000.
+Fiscal year 2019 was the first full year of a grant utilized to hire a Recovery Specialist which caused the increase in Other revenue of approximately \$17,000.
+Operating expenses for the fiscal year decreased by approximately \$46,000.
 This decrease is mostly attributable to a decrease in employee benefits attributable to adjustments related to net pension and net OPEB liabilities.
-Non-Operating revenue increase by approximately \$13,000 due to payments made on behalf of the Corporation as part of the adoption of GASB 75.